divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 specifications and ``timeoutMS`` is set to a non-zero value, drivers MUST retry operations as many times as possible before the timeout expires or a retry attempt returns a non-retryable error.
 Once the timeout expires, a timeout error MUST be raised.
-If ``timeoutMS`` is unset or is explicitly set to zero, drivers MUST retry operations as many times as needed until a retry attempt returns a non-retryable error.
-However, if ``timeoutMS`` is unset but the ``socketTimeoutMS`` option is set, drivers MUST stop retrying after encountering two socket timeout errors, either consecutive or non-consecutive.
-In this case, the second socket timeout error MUST be propagated to the application.

-See `Retryable reads/writes behavior`_ and `Why don’t drivers use backoff/jitter between retry attempts?`_.
+See `Why don’t drivers use backoff/jitter between retry attempts?`_.

 Client Side Encryption
 ~~~~~~~~~~~~~~~~~~~~~~